CExA-project/dynk/README.md

 ## Use

-The library offers the *wrapper* approach and the *parallel functions* approach.
+The library offers the *layer* approach and the *wrapper* approach.
-Here is the breakdown of their support:
+Here is the breakdown of their support (also for their sub-approaches):

 | Backend | Compiler | Minimum version | Layer              | Wrapper `if`       | Wrapper 2 functions | Wrapper function   | Wrapper functor    | Wrapper lambda     |
 |---------|----------|-----------------|--------------------|--------------------|---------------------|--------------------|--------------------|--------------------|